-New Delhi: Cabinet Secretary Ajit Seth was today given six months extension in service, just 12 days before he was supposed to retire, in an apparent move to ensure continuity by the new Narendra Modi government.
-The extension of Seth, 62, was approved by Appointments Committee of the Cabinet, headed by the Prime Minister.
+New Delhi: Cabinet Secretary Ajit Seth was today given a six-month extension in service, third time after he was appointed to the top bureaucratic post.
+The extension of Seth was approved by Appointments Committee of the Cabinet (ACC) headed by Prime Minister Narendra Modi.